 All the video material used for these tests will consist of video clips of 10 seconds duration.

-The structure of the Basic Test Cell (BTC) of DSIS method is made by two consecutive presentations of the video clip under test; at first the original version of the video clip is displayed, immediately afterwards the coded version of the video clip is presented; then a message displays for 5 seconds asking the viewers to vote (see Figure 1)
+The structure of the Basic Test Cell (BTC) of DCR method is made by two consecutive presentations of the video clip under test; at first the original version of the video clip is displayed, immediately afterwards the coded version of the video clip is presented; then a message displays for 5 seconds asking the viewers to vote (see Figure 1)

-Figure 1 - DSIS BTC
+Figure 1 - DCR BTC

 The presentation of the video clips will be preceded by a mid-grey screen displaying for one second.

-A.2 How to express the visual quality opinion with DSIS
+A.2 How to express the visual quality opinion with DCR

 The viewers will be asked to express their vote putting a mark on a scoring sheet.

-The scoring sheet for a DSIS test is made of a section for each BTC; each section is made of a column of 11 vertically arranged boxes, associated to a number from 0 to 10 (see Figure 2).
+The scoring sheet for a DCR test is made of a section for each BTC; each section is made of a column of 11 vertically arranged boxes, associated to a number from 0 to 10 (see Figure 2).

-The viewers have to put a check mark on one of the 11 boxes; checking the box "10" the subject will express an opinion of "best" quality, while checking the box "0" the subject will express an opinion of the "worst” quality.Figure 2
+The viewers have to put a check mark on one of the 11 boxes; checking the box "10" the subject will express an opinion of "best" quality, while checking the box "0" the subject will express an opinion of the "worst” quality.

+[TK/Marta: Should this be written as: each section has a box wherein which the viewer shall write the score ranging from 0 to 10 (see Figure 2).
+By writing a score of “10”, the subject will express an opinion of “best” quality, while by writing a score of “0” the subject will express an opinion of “worst” quality.

 The vote has to be written when the message "Vote N" appears on the screen.
-The number "N" is a numerical progressive indication on the screen aiming to help the viewing subjects to use the appropriate column of the scoring sheet.
+The number "N" is a numerical progressive indication on the screen aiming to help the viewing subjects to use the appropriate box of the scoring sheet.

 Figure 2 -Example of DSIS test method scoring sheet